palantir/conjure-java-runtime/readme.md

 #### Quality of service: retry, failover, throttling

-http-remoting servers can use the `QosException` class to advertise the following conditions:
+conjure-java-runtime servers can use the `QosException` class to advertise the following conditions:

 * `throttle`: Returns a `Throttle` exception indicating that the calling client should throttle its requests.
 The client may retry against an arbitrary node of this service.